Capital Region Medical

 -Financial Assistance Program

 If you are not eligible for Medicaid, you may qualify for our financial assistance program.
 Your household income and the amount of your medical bills are taken into consideration in determining if you qualify.
-Our assistance is based on 200% of the Federal Poverty level with a sliding scale up to 400%.
+Our assistance is based on 200% of the Federal Poverty level.

 -Payment Arrangements or interest free loans